TMJ dysfunction - overview, symptoms

-Physical therapy is a common choice for those suffering with TMJ disfunction.
+Physical therapy is a common choice for those suffering with TMJ dysfunction.
 Here at Rise, we first do an assessment of your entire body to determine the cause of the pain.
-TMJ disfunction can be caused by a multitude of problems so the key is determining the root cause and then beginning treatment.
+TMJ dysfunction can be caused by a multitude of problems so the key is determining the root cause and then beginning treatment.

-What does physical therapy treatment for TMJ disfunction look like?
+What does physical therapy treatment for TMJ dysfunction look like?